tsaqifammar/juosan-backtracking/README.md

 * **Juosan Solution Verifier**: The verifier checks whether a given solution to a Juosan puzzle is correct.
 You can find the code in the `codes/verifier.cpp` file.
 * **Test Cases**: Seventy test cases of Juosan puzzles in plain text format sourced from [Janko](https://www.janko.at/Raetsel/Juosan/index.htm).
 You can find them in the `test_cases` directory.
 * **Experimental Data**: Experimental data regarding the runtime of the backtracking solver and verifier.
 You can find the data in the `experimental_data/Juosan Runtime Experiment.xlsx` file.
 * **preprint**: Preprint of our related paper, submitted to Jurnal Ilmu Komputer dan Informasi (JIKI), this preprint will be deleted once the paper is published and available online at https://jiki.cs.ui.ac.id/.
+Updated 21 July 2023: our manuscript has been accepted for publication at JIKI and will appear in volume 17 no. 1 (February 2024).

 ## How to use